tarkant/webpack-typescript-sass-boilerplate/README.md

 If you have an issue with the boilerplate or want to contribute, please let me know I'll be happy to interact with you.

 Happy building!

+## ⏲ Changelog

+- v1.1.0: Bumped packages version and changed the path flattening for assets.
+- v1.0.0: Initial template ready to be used.